Sellafield: 2005 THORP plant leak

-On 19 April 2005, around 83000 L of hot nitric acid containing dissolved radioisotopes was discovered to have leaked in the THORP reprocessing plant from a cracked pipe into a huge stainless steel-lined concrete sump chamber built to contain leaks.
+On 19 April 2005, around 83000 L of hot nitric acid containing dissolved radioisotopes was discovered to have leaked in the THORP reprocessing plant from a cracked pipe into a huge stainless steel-lined concrete sump built to contain leaks.

 A discrepancy between the amount of material entering and exiting the THORP processing system had first been noted in August 2004.
 Operations staff did not discover the leak until safeguards staff reported the discrepancies.
 Nineteen tonnes of uranium and 160 kg of plutonium dissolved in nitric acid has been pumped from the sump vessel into a holding tank.

 No radiation was released to the environment, and no one was injured by the incident, but because of the large escape of radioactivity to the secondary containment the incident was given an International Nuclear Event Scale level 3 categorisation.
 Sellafield Limited was fined £500,000 for breaching health and safety law.
 In January 2007, Sellafield was given consent to restart THORP.